guimattos91/teste-viajarfazbem-marvel-typescript/README.md

-# Vite + React + Typescript + Eslint + Prettier + EditorConfig
+# Vite + React + Typescript + Vitest + Eslint + Prettier + EditorConfig

-A starter for React with Typescript with the fast Vite and all static code testing with Eslint and formatting with Prettier and EditorConfig.
+A starter for React with Typescript with the blazing fast Vite, strong Vitest framework and all static code testing with Eslint and formatting with Prettier and EditorConfig.

 ## Installation & run